rexcare/rexcare/README.md

 - 💻 I’m currently working as a Software Engineer
 - ☁️ I'm interested in Cloud Computing and Systems Design
-- 🛠️ I’m currently developing a project using GPT + LangChain + PineCone
+- 🛠️ I’m currently developing a project using Next.JS + Django
 - 📖 I’m currently preparing to take the GMAT exam
 - 📝 I’m looking for help with Digital Marketing
 - 📂 I’m looking to contribute to open source software